How To Pay For Care Costs Without Selling Your Home

 Things you should know before getting an Interest Only Lifetime mortgage or Equity Release

-There are eligibility checks and criteria that your mortgage lender will require you to pass before you can apply for an Interest Only Lifetime mortgage.
+There are eligibility checks and criteria that your mortgage lender will require you to pass before you can apply for an interest-only lifetime mortgage.

-As well as this there are also factors that can affect how much you can borrow against your property.
+There are also factors that can affect how much you can borrow against your property.

 • Your health – this can affect the amount you can borrow